 A student with less preparation may require more time to complete the program.
 Students who have identified the four-year college to which they plan to transfer or the biological field in which they plan to continue their studies should plan their program at SUNY Sullivan accordingly with their academic advisor.

-Graduates of the Liberal Arts and Sciences: Biology, AS program will be able to demonstrate:
+Graduates of the Liberal Arts & Sciences, AS: Biology Concentration program will be able to demonstrate:

 - Knowledge of the principles of biology, chemistry, and mathematics.